-- Publish on its website the agreed Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeders' lines for the RSA, as well as the Wheat Forum Cultivar List. - Maintain and update the agreed Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeders' lines for the RSA and Wheat Forum Cultivar List in future, subject to the finalization of the necessary protocols.
+- Publish on its website the agreed Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeder Varieties for the RSA, as well as the Wheat Forum Cultivar List. - Maintain and update the agreed Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeder Varieties for the RSA and Wheat Forum Cultivar List in future, subject to the finalisation of the necessary protocols.

-SAGL was appointed as responsible party for the maintenance of the Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeders' lines for the RSA document as well as the Wheat Forum Cultivar List during the Wheat Forum Cultivar and Technical Committee meeting held in April 2018.
+SAGL was appointed as responsible party for the maintenance of the Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeder Varieties for the RSA document as well as the Wheat Forum Cultivar List during the Wheat Forum Cultivar and Technical Committee meeting held in April 2018.

-The Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeders' lines for the RSA document as well as the Wheat Forum Cultivar List are to be revised during the Wheat Forum Cultivar and Technical Committee meeting in April each year and an updated version of the document and/or list published on the SAGL website (if applicable) directly thereafter.
+The Analysis Procedure and Evaluation Norms for the Release of Bread Wheat Breeder Varieties for the RSA document as well as the Wheat Forum Cultivar List are to be revised annually during the Wheat Forum Cultivar and Technical Committee meeting to be scheduled as soon as the premeetings have been held and an updated version of the document and/or list published on the SAGL website (if applicable) directly thereafter.

-Please refer to:

-$\textbf{\textit{ANNEXURE B}} \text{ - Protocol for updating the Wheat Forum Cultivar List}$

-ANNEXURE C - Wheat Forum Cultivar list
+Please refer to: ANNEXURE B - Protocol for updating the Wheat Forum Cultivar List ANNEXURE C - Wheat Forum Cultivar list

-This document was revised and accepted by members of the Wheat Forum Cultivar and Technical Committee, (Resolution point 6 (1) of the minutes of the Wheat Forum Cultivar and Technical Committee meeting held on 11 April 2019).
+This document was revised during the Wheat Forum Cultivar and Technical Committee meeting held on 20 June 2023 and accepted by the Wheat Forum Cultivar and Technical Committee (Resolution SAWCIT WTC 23/03, points 1 and 2 of the minutes of the Wheat Forum Cultivar and Technical Committee meeting held on 4 September 2023).